open-sauced/intro/CONTRIBUTING.md

 ### Adding Definitions to the Glossary

-If you add definitions to the [Glossary](10-glossary.md) chapter, ensure definitions are added in **alphabetical order**.
+If you add definitions to the [Glossary](10-glossary.md) chapter, ensure the definitions are added in **alphabetical order**.

 ### Adding a New Section to a Chapter

-If your content can fall under the category of one of the course chapters, please add it as a new section to the chapter.
+If your content can fall under the category of one of the course chapters, consider adding it as a new section to the chapter.
 Create a subheading (heading 2) and write your content.

 You can add a new chapter if it's more suitable for a standalone section.